Single and Double-click High-Rate Entanglement Generation Between Distant Ions Using Multiplexed Atomic Ensembles: Introduction

 One potential approach to mitigate communication time and fiber losses is the use of multiplexing, where multiple entanglement generation attempts are stacked within the communication time.
 This can also be viewed as optimizing the resource usage, as it helps saturate the use of fiber modes.
 Thus, nodes of a quantum network should preferably combine efficient photon interaction or emission capabilities, ideally naturally supporting multiplexing, with long coherence times and the potential to apply local gate operations.
 Identifying nodes that integrate these capabilities while also being compatible with telecom frequencies remains an unsolved challenge.
 In Ref. \cite{LETT}, we proposed a protocol for a hybrid system comprising trapped ions and spontaneous parametric down-conversion sources combined with multimode ensemble-based memories (SPDC+M).
 The hybrid system promises to unite the high-rate multiplexed entanglement generation over long distances of the SPDC+M nodes with the advanced quantum processing capability of trapped ions \cite{bruzewicz-2019-trapp_ion_quant_comput,moses-2023-race_track_trapp_ion_quant_proces}.

 We proposed to generate matter-photon entanglement by matching the envelope of the photon field emitted from the SPDC to the ions, resulting in ion-photon entanglement stored within the quantum memory.
 The stored photon is then naturally compatible with a high-speed backbone (BB) built from SPDC+M nodes.
 As a result, the protocol allows for the generation of entanglement between trapped ions over long distances at rates that are much higher than what can be achieved by direct ion-ion communication using simpler intermediate systems.
 In this article, we delve into the additional details of the ion-ion entanglement generation enabled by the hybrid system.
-To this end we consider an optical setup in both the entanglement generation and entanglement swapping steps of the protocols, where photons are (re-)emitted from the nodes, combined via a beam-splitter terminating in two detectors, and upon the detection of a single (or two) photons, the successful generation (swapping) of entanglement is heralded, see Fig.~\ref{fig:modules}.
+To this end we consider an optical setup in both the entanglement generation and entanglement swapping steps of the protocols, where photons are (re-)emitted from the nodes, and combined via a beam-splitter terminating in two detectors.
+Upon the detection of a single (or two) photons, the successful generation (swapping) of entanglement is heralded, see Fig.~\ref{fig:modules}.
 Henceforth, we will refer to the photon detection as a click.
-Since, approaches using both a single or two clicks are used to herald entanglement generation and swapping \cite{sangouard-2011-quant_repeat_based_atomic_ensem_linear_optic,beukers-2024-remot_entan_protoc_station_qubit}, we will compare the single-click protocol employed in Ref.~\cite{LETT} with a double-click protocol.
+Since, approaches using both a single or two clicks are used to herald entanglement generation and swapping \cite{sangouard-2011-quant_repeat_based_atomic_ensem_linear_optic,beukers-2024-remot_entan_protoc_station_qubit}, we will compare the two-single-click protocol employed in Ref.~\cite{LETT} (which combines two single-click links in a purification step) with a double-click protocol.
 Both protocols rely on a single-click protocol for the long-distance entanglement generation within the BB due to the beneficial scaling with fiber losses \cite{duan-2001-long_distan_quant_commun_with,sangouard-2011-quant_repeat_based_atomic_ensem_linear_optic,beukers-2024-remot_entan_protoc_station_qubit}.
 However, within the edge nodes (EN), a single or double-click protocol is used to herald the entanglement with a single or with two memories in individual rails.
-The main difference is the scaling with the intrinsic efficiencies, e.g., the ensemble memory efficiency, and the phase stability requirements imposed on the ions, as we will discuss in detail below.